egnor/wt32-eth01/README.md

 Astute readers will have noticed this part has no USB port, so you need an adapter of some kind.
 There are several possibilities, listed below; whichever one you use, [PlatformIO's WT32-ETH01 board support](https://docs.platformio.org/en/latest/boards/espressif32/wt32-eth01.html) or the [Arduino IDE ESP32 add-on](https://espressif-docs.readthedocs-hosted.com/projects/arduino-esp32/en/latest/installing.html) (selecting `ESP32 Dev Board` and upload speed of `115200`) should work for programming, or you can use [esptool.py](https://github.com/espressif/esptool) directly if you're hardcore.
 (I'm not that hardcore.)

+### Programming with the "ETH Adapter board"

+The newer "PLUS"/"EVO"/"ETH02" version of the board is often sold with an "ETH Adapter Board" with a USB port and female headers designed to mate with the top headers on the board, plus RST and BOOT buttons.
+I have not used one, but based on pictures it seems to have a CH340C USB-serial bridge and the usual dual-transistor bootloading circuit, so it should work nicely.

 ### Programming with a downloader gizmo

-The most convenient programming solution is a gizmo like [M5Stack's ESP32 Downloader](https://shop.m5stack.com/products/esp32-downloader-kit) (I use this) or [wESP32-Prog](https://wesp32.com/wesp32-prog/) (untested, but ought to work).
+One convenient programming solution is a gizmo like [M5Stack's ESP32 Downloader](https://shop.m5stack.com/products/esp32-downloader-kit) (I use this) or [wESP32-Prog](https://wesp32.com/wesp32-prog/) (untested, but ought to work).
 These products include a USB-serial adapter and an automatic bootloading circuit.
 They have 6 pins (in different orders, sadly) that connect to the 6 "programming" pins at the top (WiFi antenna end) of the WT32-ETH01, at which point programming should work.
 When I design carrier boards for the WT32-ETH01, I route those 6 pins to a 6-pin header laid out for the programmer.
 If you're working with a raw board, you can use [jumper wires like these](https://www.adafruit.com/product/1950).

 When wiring up the gizmo, make sure gizmo RX goes to WT32-ETH01 TX and vice versa.
 Also mind the power connections; the M5Stack programmer has a 3.3V output, the wESP32-Prog has a 5V output, make sure you use the right power pin if you want the programmer to power the board.
 (The 5V input isn't actually in the top 6 "programming pins", but it is labeled.)